-Major repair works to the bridge are expected to start in late 2018.
+Major repair works to the bridge are planned for the near future.

 The precise scope of the works is currently being assessed by our specialist contractors.
 Exact timescales and costs for the refurbishment will be confirmed once this assessment work has been completed.